mozilla/code-review/docs/configuration.md

   # the before/after feature (filters out known issues and warn about issues outside the patch)
   BEFORE_AFTER_RATIO: 0.3

+  # Number of concurrent requests made to the code review backend (defaults to 8)
+  # Can be lowered on instances using a smaller backend
+  BACKEND_PARALLEL_REQUESTS: 8

   # Connection information to publish issues on the backend
   # On local development it should be set to the local backend running in Docker
   backend: